yext/edward/docs_src/content/commands.md

 ## Log/Tail

-The `log` or `tail` command will output and then follow the console logs for a specified service.
+The `log` or `tail` command will output and then follow the console logs for the specified groups/services.

 For example, to output and follow the logs for *myservice*: